-The Power of Big Data in Healthcare: Top Benefits and Challenges
+The Power of Big Data Analytics in Healthcare: Top Benefits and Challenges

 Data is pivotal, and the healthcare industry stands at the forefront of a revolution.
 The rise of big data analytics in healthcare is reshaping patient care, diagnosis, and overall medical outcomes.